Kerrmunism/sheetBot/README.md

 <h3>Zepheniah and Dragonboy</h3>
 - Helping with the creation of Garbage Effi.
 <h3>Windcatcher</h3>
-- Inspiration for doing this sheet in the first place, as well as being the first to expose me to formulas like DS/Piece.
+- Inspiration for making this bot in the first place, as well as being the first to expose me to formulas like DS/Piece.
 <h3>Haikai</h3>
 - Giving graphic design advice for some of the charts.
 <h3>Takathedinosaur</h3>